-The programme defines four fundamental types of target audiences, which are further detailed in the communication strategy of the programme: applicants or beneficiaries, programme bodies, the expert and political sphere, and the general public - especially citizens of the cross-border area and the media.
+The programme defines four fundamental types of target audiences, which are further detailed in the communication strategy of the programme.
+These types include applicants or beneficiaries, programme bodies, the expert and political sphere, and the general public - especially citizens of the cross-border area and the media.